mhmd2900/8-kyu/README.md

 -- decide the relation between reality ( if ) and count ( for )
 -- decide actions ( nothing / expression / continue / break / return ) , and their positions
+-- put actions as a framework , no details at beginning
 -- only one return , except it was in reality